SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 25 December, 2023 at 23:34:18
+# Last Refreshed - 26 December, 2023 at 23:34:12
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>150-179 Zwift - Pacer Group Ride: Tick Tock in Watopia with Bernie</b>
+<b>Afternoon Ride</b>

-which happened on 25 December, 2023 at 15:54:42
+which happened on 26 December, 2023 at 15:22:19

-Which is 0 years, 0 months, 0 days, 7 hours and 39 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 11 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10435273277
+You can see it here https://www.strava.com/activities/10440042261

 ## Number of Rides
 How many rides have I done each year?